-The fifth Sporting Sin is Wrath, and the question the Australian Dental Association asks us to consider around this sin is “Do you know dental first aid?”
-The Australian Dental Association reports that “Each year, thousands of adults and children are treated for dental injuries that could have been prevented or minimised by simply wearing …Read More
+The Australian Dental Association reports that “Each year, thousands of adults and children are treated for dental injuries that could have been prevented or minimised by simply wearing a mouthguard.”
+They recommend that a custom-fitted mouthguard be worn in any sport or activity where an impact to the face is a real possibility.
+It’s important …Read More

 Losing a filling from a tooth is not uncommon.
 Even though losing a filling may not be as urgent as some dental emergencies, it is still very important that you make an appointment with your dentist as soon as possible to rectify the issue.